timonson/pickYourEsModule/README.md

 # pickYourEsModule

-browse and pick your ECMAScript Modules - for only Linux users until now
+browse and pick your ECMAScript Modules - only for Linux users for now.

 ![](./2019-10-03T15:08:08+02:00_1307x518.gif)